ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### path

 Enhanced the plugin to also check for concrete file or directory permissions such as `rwx`.
-It is now possible to check for a user if he has all necessary rights for a certain file or directory.
+You can specify for example that a user can write to a certain directory or file which prevents applications of runtime failures once they try to access the given path (such as a log directory or file).
 Simply add `check/path/user <user>` and `check/path/mode <modes>` as metadata and be assured that you can safely set a path value to the key.
 A more detailed explanation can be found [here](/src/plugins/path/README.md) *(Michael Zronek)*